Piston rings

 Rings need some lubricating oil for lubrication of cylinder wall, but it is desirable to keep this quantity to a minimum.
 The rings work in a scraping manner, keeping the excess oil out of combustion chamber s.
 In this way, oil use is kept at an appropriate amount and also reduce the amount of harmful emissions.5.
 Maintaining adequate oil quantities between the piston and the cylinder wall.( Maintaining the proper amount of oil between the piston and the wall of the cylinder. )

-A small amount of oil is poured over the pistons so that they travel smoothly, with little metal-to – metal friction. rings adjust the oil quantity/amount.6.Provide Support piston in the liner.
+A small amount of oil is poured over the pistons so that they travel smoothly, with little metal-to – metal friction. rings adjust the oil quantity/amount.

 Material for piston rings :-